Romanos Ivory: Romanos IV and Eudokia Makrembolitissa

 Until 1926, this panel was assumed to be depicting the coronation and/or marriage of Romanos IV Diogenes and Eudokia Makrembolitissa, mainly due to the inscription over Eudokia’s head which reads “Basilis Rhomaion”.
-Basilis (and Basilissa) was a title only used by women who were regents for their minor sons, which Eudokia Makrembolitissa was at the time of her marriage to Romanos IV.
-The term was only used by two other women, both of whom assumed the throne as sole rulers or regents for their sons during their lifetime.
+Basilis (and Basilissa) was a title commonly used by women who were regents for their minor sons, which Eudokia Makrembolitissa was at the time of her marriage to Romanos IV.
+On coinage, the term was used by two other women, both of whom assumed the throne as sole rulers or regents for their sons during their lifetime.
 The image of this double coronation was also used on seals and the coinage of the realm to both promote Eudokia’s power and legitimize Romanos IV as emperor.

-Iconography
+Iconography and style

-Contemporary scholarship on this piece asserts that this work represents the 945 CE Easter coronation of junior emperor Romanos II and his child bride, Bertha (renamed Eudokia on her arrival at court).
-Stating that “emperors are always shown more or less as they looked”, scholars point to the fact that the Romanos depicted on the Ivory is beardless, and therefore more likely to be Romanos II, who was only six years old by the time of his coronation in 945 CE.
+Contemporary scholarship on this piece asserts that this work represents the coronation of junior emperor Romanos II and his child bride, Bertha (the daughter of King Hugh of Italy), who was renamed "Eudokia" on her arrival at court.
+Stating that “emperors are always shown more or less as they looked”, scholars point to the fact that the Romanos depicted on the Ivory is beardless, and therefore more likely to be Romanos II, who was only six years old by the time of his coronation in Easter 945 CE.
 In contrast, the later Romanos IV would have been about 30 and had a full beard.
 There is also some allusion to the Eudokia figure’s ‘child-like features’.
 Costuming of the couple also favors the Romanos II theory, as Romanos is shown wearing a loros while Eudokia wears a chlamys, signifying she is subordinate in rank to the senior empress, Helena.
 It is therefore assumed that this is the only surviving imperial portrait where Christ is crowning a junior emperor and empress.